kexiZeroing/kexiZeroing.github.io/src/posts/start-new-computer.md

 3. Copy the key `cat id_rsa.pub | pbcopy`
 4. Go to Github Settings -> select SSH and GPG keys -> New SSH Key.
 Give the SSH key a description so we can know which device it belongs too (i.e., MacBook Pro 2020).
 5. Type `ssh-add -K ~/.ssh/id_rsa` to store the passphrase (`-K` for adding in your keychain).
 Note that **the addition of keys to the agent is transient** and they last only as long as the agent is running.
 If you kill it or restart your computer they're lost until you re-add them again.
+6. Optional, type `ssh -T git@github.com` to test the connection.

 <img alt="https ssh" src="https://ftp.bmp.ovh/imgs/2020/10/830c711c7263ab75.png" width="700">

 ### PAT in Azure DevOps
-> A personal access token (PAT) is used as an alternate password to authenticate into Azure DevOps.
+A personal access token (PAT) is used as an alternate password to authenticate into Azure DevOps.
 Treat and use a PAT like your password.
+PATs are given permissions from a broad set of read and write scopes.
+They have access to all of the repositories and organizations that the user could access.
+Once you have a token, you can enter it instead of your password when performing Git operations over HTTPS. *If you are not prompted for your username and password, your credentials may be cached on your computer.
+You can update your credentials in the Keychain to replace your old password with the token.*

 The **user's `.npmrc`** should contain credentials for all of the registries that you need to connect to.
 The NPM client will look at your **project's `.npmrc`**, discover the registry, and fetch matching credentials from user's `.npmrc`.
 This enables you to share project's `.npmrc` with the whole team while keeping your credentials secure.